bg6cq/ITTS/security/mail/README.md

 if [ $cnt -gt 20 ]
 then
   echo "From: <autotun@xxx.edu.cn>" > $MFILE
-  echo "Subject: $cnt mailaccounts blocked due to mail send, need you check" >> $MFILE echo >> $MFILE echo "Dear admin user:" >> $MFILE echo >> $MFILE
+  echo "Subject: $cnt mailaccounts will be blocked due to mail send, need you check" >> $MFILE echo >> $MFILE echo "Dear admin user:" >> $MFILE echo >> $MFILE